learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ![png](index_files/index_13_1.png)

-Grouped data clearly shows that as value of alpha is increases from .001 to 0.5, the probability of TYPE I errors also increase.
+The grouped data clearly shows that as value of alpha is increases from .001 to .5, the probability of type I errors also increases.

 ### Type II error

 This error describes a situation where you fail to reject the null hypothesis when it is actually false.
 Type II error is also known as a "false negative" or "miss".
 The higher your confidence level, the more likely you are to make a type II error.

-## How alpha affects the prevalence of TYPE II errors.
+## How alpha affects the prevalence of Type II errors.

-**Exercise** Write a function called `type_2_error` similar to the above except samples should be taken from two different populations.
-The hypothesis test should, in most cases, reject the null hypothesis as the samples belong to different populations, except, in extreme cases where there is no significant difference between samples i.e. a TYPE II error (False Negatives).
+**Exercise:** Write a function called `type_2_error` similar to the above except samples should be taken from two different populations.
+The hypothesis test should, in most cases, reject the null hypothesis as the samples belong to different populations, except, in extreme cases where there is no significant difference between samples i.e. a type II error (False Negatives).
 Your function should demonstrate how the rate of false negatives is affected by alpha.

 `type_2_error` should take in the parameters:

-* population: (numpy array) a random normal distribution
+* `population`: (NumPy array) a random normal distribution
-* population_2: (numpy array) a random normal distribution with a different mean than the population
+* `population_2`: (NumPy array) a random normal distribution with a different mean than the population
-* num_tests: (int) specifies the number of hypothesis tests to compute
+* `num_tests`: (int) specifies the number of hypothesis tests to compute
-* alphas: (list) a list of the alpha levels at which you are testing
+* `alphas`: (list) a list of the alpha levels at which you are testing

 `type_2_error` should return:

-* sig_tests: (DataFrame) a dataframe that has the columns 'type_2_error', 'p_value', 'alpha'
+* `sig_tests`: (DataFrame) a dataframe that has the columns 'type_2_error', 'p_value', 'alpha'

 Within `type_2_error`, you should:

 1. Repeatedly take two random samples from population and run independent t-tests.
-2. Store p_value, alpha and a boolean variable to show whether the null hypothesis **failed to be rejected** or not (i.e. if p-value is less than alpha), for each test
+2. Store p_value, alpha, and a boolean variable to show whether the null hypothesis **failed to be rejected** or not (i.e. if p-value is less than alpha), for each test

 To test your function:

 1. Create a population distribution with a mean of 100, a standard deviation of 20, and a size of 1000
-2. Create a second population distribution with a mean of 110, a standard deviation of 20 and a size of 1000
+2. Create a second population distribution with a mean of 110, a standard deviation of 20, and a size of 1000
 3. Specify the number of hypothesis tests to be 1000
 4. Create a list of alphas =  [0.001, 0.01, 0.05, 0.1, 0.2, 0.5]